-PLEASE NOTE: Wenner-Gren Symposia are booked through March 2016.
-The next application deadline (April 1, 2015) will be to select our October 2016 symposium.
+PLEASE NOTE: Wenner-Gren Symposia are booked through 2017.
+The next application deadline (October 1, 2016) would be to select our March 2018 symposium.

 - To ensure a competitive application the Foundation advises applicants to follow closely all the procedures for completing the application.